|FATF Members:||39 Members.|

 The FATF is an international intergovernmental organization that works to tackle money laundering and terrorist financing activities.
 The acronym FATF stands for Financial Action Task Force.
 The FATF members meet two times a year to review the situation and actions taken previously.

 The FATF was established in 1989 by the G7 summit held in Paris, France.
 At that time, the G7 heads of states and the president of the European Commission convened the task force from the G7 member states, the European Commission, and the eight other member states.

 Initially, FATF was formed with 16 members, and during 1991-1992, the FATF expanded its members from the original 16 to 28 members.
-In the year 2000, the FATF expanded to 31 members and has since expanded to its current 38 members.
-Currently, FATF comprises 36 member states, 2 regional organizations as the members, and 2 observer states.
+In the year 2000, the FATF expanded to 31 members and has since expanded to its current 39 members.
+Currently, FATF comprises 37 member states, 2 regional organizations as the members, and 1 observer state.
 Two regional organizations are GCC (Gulf Cooperation Council), and the European Commission.
-Two observer states are Indonesia and Saudi Arabia.
+Indonesia is the only observer state of the FATF.

 |The United Kingdom||Russia|

 Recommendations are intended to provide a comprehensive plan of action needed to fight against money laundering and terrorists financial activities.

 October 2004 – Ninth Special Recommendation.

 The main objectives of the FATF are Combating money laundering and terrorist financing.
 It makes it hard for the terrorist groups to sustain themselves without money and do any terrorist activities.

 However, till now FATF has not able to completely stop the financial activity of the terrorist groups.
 The main reason the FATF not able to completely stop the terrorists' financial activities is due to the definition of the terrorist is not clear to the international bodies.
 For one country if one terrorist group is a terrorist group but for another country, the same group is not a terrorist group.
 The other country considers the same terrorist group as their supporters in any mission.